mithat/Volume-AlpsRK16814MG/readme.md

 Volume-AlpsRK16814MG
 ====================

-Alps RK16814MG motorized potentiometer with H-bridge motor drive.
+_Because volume control is free and for the people.™_

 Description
 -----------
-[KiCad](http://www.kicad-pcb.org) design files for a PCB that integrates an Alps RK16814MG motorized potentiometer and an H bridge to drive the motor.
+[KiCad](http://www.kicad-pcb.org) design files for a PCB that integrates an Alps RK16814MG motorized potentiometer with an H bridge to drive the motor using logic-level signals.

 ### Inputs and outputs